Young Death / Nightmarket: Release and reception

 More mixed reviews of Young Death / Nightmarket were towards the EP's lack of substance.
 Mark Richardson, writing for Pitchfork, wrote that the album does little to be original apart from having "dark atmospheric beauty," and for an ambient record, "the songs don’t stick around long enough to be immersive."
 Przybyslawski criticized the EP for being "another cut of the same" in Burial's discography, analyzing that he "emphasizes structural variety over substance, and relies on former sonic signatures to push a release that remains distinguished within the electronic landscape."
 He also felt that the EP's "conviction" of its Untrue-style sound was "lost to wispy, disembodied vocal samples that are either too invested in structural variance to truly ensnare the listener, or wallow too long in their own moodiness."
 The reviewer Robert Lowe dismissed the EP as "formless", describing the structure as a "sloppy" and "random mishmash" of "cheap" synthesizer sounds that "feel out of place on a Burial record, and sound like they were ripped straight out of a knockoff Mass Effect soundtrack".
 He opined that it was "a shame as there are a couple of bright ideas buried in the chaos".

 Track listing

-Derived from the vinyl edition of Subtemple / Beachfires.